Jenkins User Management

 In this step, we'll modify the details of the user account we just created.
 Specifically, we'll update the user description.
 This is useful for adding notes about a user's role or responsibilities.

-1. From the Jenkins dashboard, click on "Manage Jenkins" in the left sidebar.
+1. From the Jenkins dashboard, click the gear icon in the top right corner to access the Jenkins management panel.
 This brings you back to the main administration area.

 2. Click on "Users" under the Security section.
 This takes you to the user management page where you can see all existing users.

-5. In the Description field, enter the following text: this is the labex
+5. In the description editor, enter the following text: this is the labex

 Tip: Be precise with your entry.
 Ensure there are no extra spaces before or after the text, as this could cause the verification to fail.